felixklauke/isabelle/README.md

 https://github.com/FelixKlauke/isabelle/blob/dev/isabelle-spigot-governator-example/src/main/java/de/d3adspace/isabelle/spigot/plugin/ExamplePlugin.java

 **Depdendency Injection**:
 As we use Governator and Guice under the hood we have a powerful dependency injection mechanism.
-The previous examp